 In the past, polygamy was common among the ruling class, but now most families are monogamous.
-Tobacco and alcohol is consumed in massive quantities by the Talieng.
-During festivals Talieng people of all ages are seen laying around the village in a completely drunken state.
+The Talieng people consume massive quantities of tobacco and alcohol.
+During festivals Talieng people of all ages wind up laying around the village in a completely drunken state.
 Talieng from different clans are strictly forbidden from living in the same house.

 The youngest child of each Talieng family is responsible for taking care of his or her parents and for worshiping the ancestors.
-In the 3rd lunar month of every year the Talieng hold a 7-day ceremony where prayer is held for all Talieng ancestors.
-Buffaloes are sacrificed in front of the communal village house.
+In the 3rd lunar month of every year the Talieng hold a 7-day ceremony where they hold prayer for all Talieng ancestors.
+They sacrifice buffaloes in front of the communal village house.

 The Talieng construct houses for the spirits and deities they believe can protect and bless them.
 Few have ever heard of the God who conquered demons and hell forever.

-* Pray there would soon be a strong church among the Talieng of Laos.
+Pray there would soon be a strong church planting movement among the Talieng of Laos.

 Wrestle in prayer against the powerful spirits and witchcraft that keep the Talieng in spiritual chains.